pramodsum/Player-Attack-2D-Unity-Tool-Prototype/README.md

 //EFFECTS: Destroys all enemies within a 5.0f range of bomb location
 //RETURNS: nothing
 public void shoot (Weapon w, Vector3 dir);

+//REQUIRES: item name
+//MODIFIES: nothing
+//EFFECTS: Determines if player has item in their inventory
+//RETURNS: true if player has at least 1 instance of item in inventory public bool hasItem (string name);

+//REQUIRES: item name
+//MODIFIES: nothing
+//EFFECTS: Gets the number of times item was collected in the inventory
+//RETURNS: number of instances of item collected in inventory public int getInventoryCount (string name);

 ```